NayakantiSpandana/ChordVault-legal/privacy-policy.md

 ---

+## 5. Data Retention
+- We retain personal data (such as your email address and profile picture) only as long as your account is active.
+- If you delete your account, all associated personal data will be permanently removed from our systems within 30 days, unless we are legally required to retain it for a longer period.
+- Usage data collected for analytics may be retained in anonymous form to improve app performance.

+---

-## 5. Your Rights
+## 6. Your Rights
 - You may request to delete your account and associated data at any time.
 - You can do this directly in the app or by contacting us at: **mobile.user.help@gmail.com**
-- After your request, your personal data will be deleted within 30 days (unless legally required to retain it).
+- Once we receive your request, your personal data (including email address and profile picture) will be permanently deleted within 30 days, unless we are legally required to retain it.

 ---

-## 6. Changes to This Policy
+## 7. Changes to This Policy
 We may update this Privacy Policy from time to time.
 Updates will be posted in this document and inside the app.

 ---